 Falls From Heights

-Falls from ladders, scaffolding, roofs, or elevated platforms commonly cause fatal workplace accidents.
-These incidents often occur in the construction, maintenance, and manufacturing industries.
+Slips and falls from ladders, scaffolding, roofs, or elevated platforms commonly cause fatal workplace accidents.
+These incidents often occur in the construction, maintenance, and manufacturing industries, and accounted for almost 26% of fatal work injuries in Pennsylvania in 2024.

 Struck by Objects

 Being struck by falling objects, machinery, vehicles, or equipment can result in severe injuries and fatalities.
-This can happen in construction sites, warehouses, or manufacturing facilities.
+This can happen on construction sites, in warehouses, or in manufacturing facilities.

 Electrocutions

-Workers who come into contact with exposed wiring or faulty electrical equipment or work near power lines are at risk of electrocution.
+Workers who come into contact with exposed wiring or faulty electrical equipment, or who work near power lines, are at risk of electrocution.
 Electricians, construction workers, and utility workers are particularly susceptible to this type of accident.

 Transportation Accidents